ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: define_user_standard_waveform(waveform_data_array)

-    Defines a user waveform for use in either Standard Function or Frequency List output mode.
+    Defines a user waveform for use in either Standard Method or Frequency List output mode.

-    To select the waveform, set the **waveform** parameter to :py:data:`~nifgen.Waveform.USER` with either the nifgen\_ConfigureStandardWaveform
+    To select the waveform, set the **waveform** parameter to :py:data:`~nifgen.Waveform.USER` with either the nifgen_ConfigureStandardWaveform
-    or the nifgen\_CreateFreqList function.
+    or the nifgen_CreateFreqList method.

     The waveform data must be scaled between –1.0 and 1.0.
 Use the **amplitude** parameter in the :py:meth:`nifgen.Session.configure_standard_waveform`
-    function to generate different output voltages.
+    method to generate different output voltages.

-    .. note:: You must call the nifgen\_ConfigureOutputMode function to set the **outputMode** parameter to :py:data:`~nifgen.OutputMode.FUNC` or
+    .. note:: You must call the nifgen_ConfigureOutputMode method to set the **outputMode** parameter to :py:data:`~nifgen.OutputMode.FUNC` or
-        :py:data:`~nifgen.OutputMode.FREQ_LIST` before calling this function.
+        :py:data:`~nifgen.OutputMode.FREQ_LIST` before calling this method.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the